Glenroy (Vic.)

 Glenroy features high concentrations of group households, with a fairly typical median household size

-Family households account for 67.8% of all households, including 29.6% couples with children, 24.7% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 32.2%, with lone person households at 27.3% and group households comprising 5.0%.
-The median household size is 2.6 people, which matches the Greater Melbourne average.
+Family households account for 67.8 percent of all households, including 29.6 percent couples with children, 24.7 percent couples without children, and 11.4 percent single parent families.
+Non-family households constitute the remaining 32.2 percent, with lone person households at 27.3 percent and group households comprising 5.0 percent of the total.
+The median household size is 2.6 people, aligning with the Greater Melbourne average.

 Frequently Asked Questions - Households